n4ru/1vyrain/README.md

 - Whitelist removal to use any WLAN adapter
 - Advanced menu (custom fan curve, TDP, core disable, etc)
 - Intel ME disablement via advanced menu

+# Install

+0. Ensure you're on a compatible BIOS version.
+Run [IVprep](https://github.com/n4ru/IVprep) if you are not.
+1. Burn the 1vyrain image onto a flash drive.
+2. Boot in UEFI mode from the flash drive.
+3. Follow the on-screen instructions.
+4. That's it!

+# Custom BIOS Images
+By default, 1vyrain includes the latest BIOS versions for all models, but you can flash a custom image such as heads, skulls, or a coreboot build.
+Make sure you have wired ethernet attached on boot, and that your image is *EXACTLY* 4MB and uploaded somewhere that you can grab with a simple `wget` command.
+When asked what to flash, select "Flash a custom BIOS from URL" (option 2).
+Input the URL.
+That's it!

+Don't worry, if your download screws up or the filesize was wrong, the flashing will simply fail.
+You won't brick.

+---

 This was a monumental amount of work to put together and release, and took a lot of time.